There are five basic steps to start guiding.

 Just trying to do it "by eye" is rarely going to produce good

 If you're using a small guide scope,

 like a finder-scope, the focus may react strongly to small adjustments.

-poorly focused guide star can lead to many other problems.
-The
+because poorly focused guide stars can lead to poor guiding

 affects the signal strength (brightness) of the selected star - a

 stand out better from the background and will generally produce

 better guiding results so long as it is not saturated.

 also determines the frequency with which guide commands are sent to the